I2P tunnel configuration

 [smtp-in] type = server host = 127.0.0.1 port = 25 keys = smtp-in.dat

-keys must be presented, LeaseSet of address from keys file will be published.
-Server tunnel must use its own local destination.
+The file in keys must be present, and the LeaseSet of address from keys file will be published.
+The server tunnel must use its own local destination such as host 127.0.0.1 and port 80.

 - inport -- what port at local destination server tunnel listens to.
 Same as port by default.